elixir-europe/elixir-smp-lesson/docs/chapters/stage1_inception.md

     ??? danger "Solution"

         In absence of a license, the code is under exclusive copyright, which means copying or using it comes with a risk of litigations and take-downs, including the very colaborators of the code!
 However, in this case, GitHub might be copying your repository and using it as stated in the GitHub Terms and Conditions.
-Any public GitHub repository can be forked by others users.
+Any public GitHub repository can be forked by other users.

 >*Narrative*
 >Useful resources: